Tarun-Kumar07/QSOF-Cohort-10-Screening-tasks/Readme.md

 # QOSF Cohort 10 Screening Task

-This repository contains the submission for Task 1, which involves statevector simulation of quantum circuits.
-The problem statement is to simulate quantum circuits using matrix multiplication and tensor multiplication, and then compare the results.
-Below are the key questions addressed before diving into the coding:
+This repository contains the submission for **Task 1**, which involves the _statevector simulation of quantum circuits_.
+The objective is to simulate quantum circuits using both **matrix multiplication** and **tensor multiplication**, followed by a comparison of the results.
+The following key questions were considered before diving into the implementation:

-1. How should qubits be represented?
+1. **How should qubits be represented?**
-2. How do the two simulators work, and why might one be better than the other?
-3. How can we verify that the simulators are functioning correctly?
-4. What experiments can be conducted to determine why one simulator is better?
-5. Bonus questions...
+2. **Why is the simulator using tensor multiplication faster than matrix multiplication?**
+   - Includes experimental results to validate this claim.
+3. **Bonus Questions:**
+   - Sampling techniques.
+   - Expectation value computation.

-The answers to these questions are explained in detail below, followed by an overview of the code design.
+Below, each question is addressed in detail, followed by an overview of the **code design**.

 ## Q1.
 How should qubits be represented?
 - The state of qubits is represented as vectors, and there are two main conventions for ordering qubits:
     - **Little-endian**
-      - The least significant qubit is considered the first qubit.
+      - The _least significant qubit_ is considered the first qubit.
       - For example, $\ket{6} = \ket{110}$.
     - **Big-endian**
-      - The most significant qubit is considered the first qubit.
+      - The _most significant qubit_ is considered the first qubit.
       - For example, $\ket{6} = \ket{011}$.

-- I chose to represent qubits using the little-endian convention because it aligns with how numbers are typically converted to binary strings.
+- I have chosen to represent qubits using the **little-endian** convention because it aligns with how numbers are typically converted to binary strings.
-- Additionally, Qiskit uses this same convention, making verification easier.
+- Additionally, _Qiskit uses this same convention_, making verification and comparisons more straightforward.

 ## Q2.
-How do the simulators work, and why might one be better than the other?

-## Q3.
-How can we verify that the simulators are functioning correctly?

-## Q4.
-What experiments can be conducted to determine why one simulator is better?

-## Q5.
-Bonus Questions...

-## Code Design
+Why is the tensor-based simulator faster than the matrix-based simulator?
+- To understand the performance difference, let's analyze the number of multiplications required when applying an `X gate` to the first qubit out of `m` qubits.

+- #### Matrix-based Simulator
+  - The computational complexity for generating the unitary matrix is proportional to the number of elements, i.e., $O(2^{2m})$.
+  - Multiplying the unitary matrix with the state vector has a complexity of $O(2^{3m})$.
+  - **Overall complexity**: $O(2^{3m})$.

+- #### Tensor-based Simulator
+  - The number of multiplications in a tensor product equals the total number of elements in both tensors.
+  - In this scenario, the X gate is a (2x2) tensor, and the qubit state has dimensions (2, 2, ..., repeated _m_ times).
+  - The computational complexity of the multiplications will be _O(4 * 2^m)_, which simplifies to _O(2^m)_.

+- _Thus, we significantly improved the time complexity from O(2^{3m}) to O(2^m),_ demonstrating why the tensor-based approach is more efficient.

+### Experiment results
+- With a **time limit of 80 seconds** and a **circuit depth of 10**, the **matrix simulator** could simulate **14 qubits**, while the **tensor simulator** achieved **29 qubits**.
+This shows an **almost twofold speedup**.

+---

+The subsequent sections will discuss how to validate the simulator's accuracy, proof of performance differences, and answers to bonus questions related to _sampling_ and _expectation values_.